abraham-serafino/react-data-binding/README.md

 # react-data-binding

-Now that `LinkedStateMixin` has been been deprecated, we need a new, more "React-like" way to accomplish two-way data-binding in React.
-Many have argued against two-way data binding; and in fact there are many examples of AngularJS-style bindings that JSX has made obsolete (such as ng-repeat or ng-class).
+What do Aurelia, VueJS, and Angular have in common?
+All 3 are modern frameworks that support two-way data binding.

-However, most React programmers will eventually find themselves writing change handlers to an absurd extent; eventually, we will have to admit to ourselves that what we are doing amounts to two-way data binding anyway.
+Of course, ReactJS famously omits this feature, and I believe their excuse goes something along the lines of, "Flux is better."
+Except it isn't.
+React developers usually find themselves repeating the work of writing change handlers, a hold-over from Backbone and jQuery.

-In order to avoid re-inventing the wheel like this, we might as well abstract a couple of common methods that can do the work for us. **react-data-binding** is an example of one way to accomplish this.
+Write enough of these and you will eventually realize that what you are doing amounts to implementing your own version of two-way data binding.
+Why re-invent the wheel this way when `onChange` and `value`, the two attributes we use to bind state to our forms, can be abstracted into a couple of simple functions? **react-data-binding** is an example of one way to accomplish this.